Rhode Island Hospital

 MMHIC provides an overview of the grief process and a list of web sites related to coping with grief.

-Several Hotels in the area offer a modest discount to families of hospitalized patients.
-These include:
+Several hotels in the area offer a modest discount to families of hospitalized patients.

 Insurances/Lack of Coverage

-- The office of patient advocacy can help patients sort out insurance and coverage issues.
+The hospital's office of patient advocacy can help patients sort out insurance and coverage issues.
 Contact a patient liaison at 401-444-5817.

 Pharmaceutical Assistance Programs